dhowai/portfolio-1-onewheel/README.md

  ### Content

--   Code and text content was written by the author - Daryl Howai
+-   Code and text content was written by the developer - Daryl Howai
+-   The font used was taken from [Google Fonts](https://fonts.google.com/)
 -   The icons used were taken from [Font Awesome](https://fontawesome.com)
+-   GitHub used to store the project code [GitHub](https://github.com/)
+-   Wireframe software used to disign site structure [Balsamiq](https://balsamiq.com/)
 -   Instructions on how to align images side by side on home page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_images_side_by_side.asp)
 -   Instructions on how to create hero images on each page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_hero_image.asp)
 -   Instructions on how to create responsive Iframes on the how-to page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp)
 -   Instructions on how to create the responsive image grid on the gallery page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)
 -   Instructions on how to create the contact/enquiry form was taken from [W3schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)
+-   The ReadMe file was written in reference to [The Code Institute sample README](https://github.com/Code-Institute-Solutions/SampleREADME),[The Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template), [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

 ### Media